nsbgn/handalf/README.md

 Holding <kbd>Shift</kbd> and <kbd>AltGr</kbd> together does not change the keysyms, but it does change the keycode.
 This is helpful in situations where an application monitors

-## Arrow keys

-Tricks can be handy, but they must not require conscious thought.
-For
-example: you will usually use the arrow keys while typing a sentence, but the next key may overlap with the activation of Fn.
-For this reason, the Super modifier will be disabled when pressing something in the `Fn` layer some milliseconds after using the arrow keys.

 # Suggested tweaks